Faith & the Common Good is continually creating guides and toolkits for use by faith communities. Scroll down for a variety of resources.

 Download PDF (598 kB)

-Order hard copies of the Green Team Guide ($5 each)
+Order hard copies of the Green Team Guide ($5 for first copy, $3 for each additional copy)

 Green Rule Study Guide